Check How Joint Home Loan Affect Your Credit Score - Banner_WC

 Default in Payments

-While a joint loan supplements the borrower's income and boosts their credit limit and loan eligibility, one should know that if your partner is unable to repay the amount or defaults payment under any circumstances, it is upon you to make the entire amount by yourself.
-Failing to do so will certainly reflect in your credit report and negatively affect your Home Loan credit score.
+While a joint loan supplements the borrower's income and increases their credit limit and loan eligibility, one should know that if the co-applicant fails to pay the EMI, it will certainly reflect in your credit report and negatively affect your Home Loan credit score.

 If your co-applicant delays or skips payment on time, it will lower your CIBIL score as well.
-This can be a major concern in the future since lenders check your credit score for joint Home Loan before deciding on an application.
-This means the next time you opt for a loan, the chances of you getting it approved could be lesser.
-While the CIBIL score ranges from 300 to 900, lenders usually demand a score of 750 and above to consider you eligible and worthy of loans and credits.
-Defaults in payments can get your score to stoop down significantly below 400-500, which again, can lead to the loan application being rejected
+While the CIBIL score ranges 300 to 900, lenders usually demand a score of 750 and above to consider you eligible for a loan.
+Defaults in payments can get your score to stoop down significantly below 400-500, which again, can lead to the loan application being rejected.

 Negative Effect on Credit History